How to Choose the Best Cat Food for a Healthy Coat

 Bathing your cat too often can also cause your cat’s coat to be dull.
 A healthy cat is well versed in self-grooming.
 Bathing them too often can lead to the fur being too dry and brittle.
 Frequent bathing would only be needed for cats that have underlying health problems such as arthritis or overweight and are unable to groom themselves.

 Older cats are prone to duller, matted or separated coats due to underlying health issues.
 Old age and arthritis may prevent older cats from being able to groom them.
 Grooming can eventually be a painful activity for older cats.
 Apart from that, dental problems can also be a contributing factor.
-Since their main grooming tools are their tongue and mouth, when faced with dental problems, it can make the cats avoid grooming themselves to steer clear of any pain.
+Since their main grooming tools are their tongue and mouth, when faced with dental problems, they may avoid grooming themselves to steer clear of any pain.

 3. What can I give my cat for a healthy coat?